Chris Wallace Grills Lara Trump About Not Wearing Masks at Debate: 'The Rules Didn't Apply to You?'

 Just days after the first presidential debate, President Donald Trump and First Lady Melania Trump tested positive for COVID-19.
 Recently, Trump's daughter-in-law Lara Trump was questioned by Fox News' Chris Wallace on why she and others in the Trump family were not wearing masks during the debate.
 Lara came to her defense by stating that everyone was wearing masks up until they sat down.

 On Fox & Friends, Wallace noted right after Trump announced he tested positive, "The three people on that stage were all 70-plus.
 Obviously, the vice president is 77.
 The president is 74.
 I'm 72.
 We are all in the high-risk factor."
-According to Lara, the entire Trump family tested negative for COVID-19 prior to the debate.
-Both Wallace and Democratic nominee Joe Biden were tested after the debate and both have tested negative.
+According to Lara, the entire Trump family tested negative for COVID-19 before the debate.
+Both Wallace and Democratic nominee Joe Biden were tested after the debate, and both have tested negative.

 Less than three days after the presidential debate, Trump announced that he and his wife had contracted the coronavirus.
 Despite the president having the virus, he has seemed to handle it pretty well.
 Trump was moved to Walter Reed Medical Center and was reportedly doing well during that time.